 After booking your accommodation you may be issued with a temporary accommodation address to list on your passenger locator form before a specific room is allocated to you.

-The University is currently running a pre-booked transport service from Manchester Airport and Leeds Bradford Airport to the University.
+The University runs a pre-booked transport service from Manchester Airport and Leeds Bradford Airport to the University.
 We encourage you to use this service.

-Complete the international arrivals form as soon as possible to tell us about your travel plans and book your arrival and self-isolation support.
+Complete our international arrivals form as soon as possible to tell us about your travel plans and book your arrival and self-isolation support.
 Read more about the support available on our Arriving page.

 You can find further information on our Coronavirus website.